-This article runs through the different options a merchant has to change the payment window through branding and how to setup your own logo in the payment window.
+This article provides an overview of the different options available to merchants for customizing the payment window through branding – including how to add your own logo.

-Read more about the European Accessibility Act here: https://commission.europa.eu/strategy-and-policy/policies/justice-and-fundamental-rights/disability/union-equality-strategy-rights-persons-disabilities-2021-2030/european-accessibility-act_en
+Read more about the European Accessibility Act here: European Accessibility Act’

-The old version of the standard branding will eventually be deprecated and no longer supported.
-The specific date is yet to be announced, but this will most likely not be happening before the end of 2025.
-Nonetheless we urge our merchants with or without custom brandings, to start adapting the new version.
+The old version of the standard branding will eventually be phased out and will no longer be supported.
+The exact date has not yet been determined, but it will most likely happen in the new year.

 We wish to inform you, that Visa has made som new requirements, that imposes on traders, that uses both Dankort and Visa-payments to let the cuatomers choose the Visa or Dankort part of the card.